As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Rose Quartz

 Quartz is the hardest of common minerals.
-The only mineral harder than quartz is diamonds.
-Its composition is silicon and oxygen, and it has a clear, glass-like appearance.
-It is believed that its pink hue is caused by tiny fibers of dumortierite inside the quartz.
+The only minerals that are harder than quartz are diamonds.
+Its composition is silicon and oxygen, with a clear, glass-like appearance.
+Its pink hue is believed to be caused by tiny fibers of dumortierite inside the quartz.

-As you may already know, rose quartz has ornamental purposes – figurines, vases, jewelry.
+As you know, rose quartz has ornamental purposes, such as figurines, vases, and jewelry.

 Opal

-From the Sanskrit “upala,” which means stone, Opal, just like Ammonite, has its origins go back in the Jurassic Period.
-Opal is formed from water and silicon, and it is famous for its stunning vibrant colors.
+From the Sanskrit “upala,” which means stone, Opal, like Ammonite, originates back in the Jurassic Period.
+Opal is formed from water and silicon and is famous for its stunning, vibrant colors.

 Granite

-The light-colored igneous rock, granite, has little grains on it.
+The light-colored granite igneous rock has little grains on it.
 It is formed from the crystallization of magma underneath the Earth’s surface.
 It Contains quartz, feldspar, mica, and others.
-Its colors varied from red, and pink to gray and white.
+Its colors varied from red and pink to gray and white.

 Turquoise

-Turquoise is a blue-to-green mineral formed by percolating acidic aqueous solutions during the oxidation of the other minerals.
-Its name comes from the French, and it means “Turkish stone.”
+Turquoise is a blue-to-green mineral formed by percolating acidic aqueous solutions during the oxidation of other minerals.
+Its name comes from the French, meaning “Turkish stone.”

-It is beautiful looking, and it’s been used as a gemstone for thousands of years.
+It looks beautiful and has been used as a gemstone for thousands of years.
 Jewelry-related, it is one of the most known gemstones out there that can transform your look from an 8 to a 10!

 TIP: Turquoise is a very popular gemstone.
-How common is turquoise in the U.S., and where you can find it?
+How common is turquoise in the U.S., and where can it be?
 Find out more in the article below:

 Finding Turquoise: 8 Best Locations Near Me (United States)